Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes: Introduction

 In parallel, we calculate the mass spectra in the Seiberg's dual theory \eqref{(1.2)}.
-This IR free theory \ is logarithmically weakly coupled at $\mu<\la$ and so needs no additional dynamical assumptions for calculations of mass spectra.
+But, as explained above, this "dual"\, theory has to be considered {\bf not} as the low energy form of the direct theory at scales $\mu<\la$, but simply as {\bf a definite independent theory}.
+This IR free theory with $N_c<N_F<3N_c/2$ is logarithmically weakly coupled at $\mu<\la$ and so needs no additional dynamical assumptions for calculations of mass spectra.
+The mass spectra of both direct and dual theories are then calculated and compared.

-As described below in the text, comparison of mass spectra of direct and dual theories \eqref{(1.1)} and \eqref{(1.2)} shows, similarly to the standard direct and dual ${\cal N}=1$ SQCD theories (i.e. those in \eqref{(1.1)} and \eqref{(1.2)} but without fields $\Phi^j_i$, see \cite{ch3}), that mass spectra are parametrically different.
+As described below in the text, the comparison of mass spectra of direct and dual theories \eqref{(1.1)} and \eqref{(1.2)} shows, similarly to the standard direct and dual ${\cal N}=1$ SQCD theories (i.e. those in \eqref{(1.1)} and \eqref{(1.2)} but without fields $\Phi^j_i$, see \cite{ch3}), that these two mass spectra are {\bf parametrically different}.
 It is worth to recall that the dynamical scenario from \cite{ch3} used in this article satisfies all those tests which were used as checks of the Seiberg hypothesis about the equivalence of the direct and dual theories.
 This shows, in particular, that all these tests, although necessary, may well be insufficient.

 The paper is organized as follows.
 Because the global flavor symmetry $U(N_F)$ is unbroken or broken spontaneously as $U(N_F)\ra U(\no)\times U(\nt)$ in different vacua of \eqref{(1.1)},\eqref{(1.2)}, we consider these cases separately.
 Besides, because the parametric behavior of quark condensates and the whole dynamics are quite different in two regions $\mph\gtrless\mo=\la(\la/m_Q)^{(2N_c-N_F)/N_c}\gg\la$, we also consider these regions separately.
 In the region $\la\ll\mph\ll\mo$, the vacua with unbroken $U(N_F)$ are considered in sections 2-3, while those with broken $U(N_F)$ in sections 4-6 (in both theories \eqref{(1.1)} and \eqref{(1.2)} separately).
 In the region $\mo\ll\mph\ll\la^2/m_Q$, the vacua with unbroken $U(N_F)$ are considered in section 7, while those with broken $U(N_F)$ in sections 8-9. { The region $\la\ll\mph\ll\mo=\la (\la/m_Q)^{(2N_c-N_F)/N_c}$}